Agricultural Extension Agent Career Profile

-Agricultural extension agents may be required to work evenings and weekends as their situation demands, though many agents are able to work normal day shift hours.
+Agricultural extension agents may be required to work evenings and weekends, though many are able to work normal day shift hours.
 Work for this position may take place both indoors and outdoors, so agents must be prepared to deal with changing weather conditions and temperature extremes.

 Agents must also exercise due caution when working around large animals in the field.
-Taking proper safety precautions can prevent potentially serious injuries from occurring.
-A solid knowledge of animal behavior can be invaluable for those agents who liaise with animal producers.
+Taking proper safety precautions can prevent serious injuries from occurring.
+Sound knowledge of animal behavior can be invaluable for those agents who liaise with animal producers.

 There are many employers that hire agricultural extension agents, though they are usually affiliated with government agencies at the federal, state, or local levels.
 Agricultural extension agents may also find employment with land-grant universities, research organizations, and community education groups.
-Some agents also teach courses through their university or community college.
+Some agents also teach courses through universities or community colleges.

 After working as a field agent, agricultural extension personnel may advance to positions of more responsibility such as multi-county positions, directorships, or program leadership roles.
 Some extension agents also become involved with 4-H programs and other youth organizations by taking a supervisory role.